-I've never met someone who doesn't like flowers.
-What if I told you there was a way you could have flowers that look amazing but lasted longer than 7-10 days?
-We will give you some great tips on how to dry flowers, or you can visit our range of arrangements if you don’t have the patience or time.
+I've never met someone who doesn't like flowers!
+What if I told you there was a way you could have flowers that look amazing but lasted longer than a week like fresh flowers do?
+Today, we are here to give you some great tips on how to dry flowers, or you can simply visit our range of flower arrangements if you don’t have the patience or time.

 How to Dry Flowers